Skip to Content

 My son hiking at age 2 with big sister in Joshua Tree National Park.

 With all hiking and outdoor adventures, knowing what to expect is key.
-You’ll need to do your homework to make sure a chosen hike is safe and likely to be enjoyable for little ones.
-Is the hike on terrain that is toddler appropriate?
-Unprotected sheer cliffs are probably not the best call for this age and stage.
+You’ll need to do your homework before hitting the trail.
+Make sure your chosen hikes is safe and likely to be enjoyable for little ones.
+Is the hike on terrain that is toddler friendly and age appropriate?
+Unprotected sheer cliffs with steep drops are probably not the best call for this age and stage.
 Is the terrain in the right condition for the season in which you want to hike?
 Muddy paths, for example, are hard enough for adults but can make for real toddler mess and frustration.

-If you are hiking in national or state parks, another great resource to lean on are the rangers and park employees.
+If you are hiking in national or state parks, another essential resource to lean on are the rangers and park employees.
 They’ll know the latest conditions on the ground to avoid any last minute surprises.
+And their websites are usually up to date on any closures or special considerations that may help you decide whether to forge ahead with or modify your trip plans.

 5. Bring the Necessary Supplies